sdmx-twg/vtl/v2.1/docs/user_manual/foreword.rst

 respect to the VTL 1.0, it was agreed that the current VTL version should be considered as a major one and thus named VTL 2.0.

-:mark:`The VTL 2.0 package contains the general VTL specifications, independently of the possible implementations of other standards; in its final release, it will include:`
+The VTL 2.1 package contains the general VTL specifications, independently of the possible implementations of other standards; it includes:

-a) :mark:`Part 1 – the user manual, highlighting the main characteristics of VTL, its core assumptions and the information model the language is based on;`
+a) The User Manual, highlighting the main characteristics of VTL, its core assumptions and the information model the language is based on;

-b) :mark:`Part 2 – the reference manual, containing the full library of operators ordered by category, including examples; this version will support more validation and compilation needs compared to VTL 1.0.`
+b) The Reference Manual, containing the full library of operators ordered by category, including examples;

-c) :mark:`eBNF notation (extended Backus-Naur Form) which is the technical notation to be used as a test bed for all the examples.`
+c) eBNF notation (extended Backus-Naur Form) which is the technical notation to be used as a test bed for all the examples.

+d) A Technical Notes document, containing some guidelines for VTL implementation.

-:mark:`The present document is the part 1.`
+The present document is the part 1.

 The latest version of VTL is freely available online at https://sdmx.org/?page_id=5096